Contact Professor Andrew Silke

 Some of the major active and ongoing themes in Professor Silke's research currently include: (1) radicalisation and de-radicalisation processes; (2) risk assessment; (3) prison, detention and terrorism; (4) counterterrorism strategies; and (5) climate change and terrorism.

 His current major book project is a monograph for Hurst on The Triumph of Terror.
 This examines those conflicts where terrorists have won.
 By exploring such triumphs of terror the book describes how and why the conflicts ended as they did and what the beaten governments could and should have done differently.
-It is a book about blunders and miscalculations, of the danger of underestimating a weak enemy and the hubris of empire.
-In the end, it represents not just one but many warnings from history.
-About the care that is needed when confronted with terrorism and about just how badly events can go for even powerful states if they get it wrong.

 his page on ResearchGate: https://www.researchgate.net/profile/Andrew_Silke